BFM Times

 • k remains constant.

-The trading of tokens will alter the balance between the two assets, and this will automatically alter the price within the pool.
+Token trading will alter the balance between the two assets, which will automatically adjust the price within the pool.

 The process enables the liquidity pool trading to operate without intermediaries.
 Traders are able to exchange tokens immediately, and the pool changes the price to reflect the market.

-Due to such a system, liquidity pools in DeFi offer an effective way of ensuring active trading markets that cannot be controlled centrally.
+Such a system, in DeFi, offers an effective way to ensure active trading markets that cannot be centrally controlled.

 Depositors of their assets into liquidity pools are referred to as liquidity providers (LPs).
 They get rewards made out of the activity of trading in exchange for providing money to the pool.